-Survivor pension: Paid for the death of an old-age or disability pensioner or an insured person before retirement.
+Survivor pension: Paid for the death of an old-age or disability pensioner.
 The insured had at least 36 months of contributions before the 6-month period (January-June, April-September, July-December, or October-March) in which the death occurred.

-Eligible survivors are the surviving spouse and up to five dependent children younger than age 21 (no age limit if child has a disability; employed or married children are not eligible).
-The spouse's benefit ceases on remarriage and is transferred to the eligible surviving children.
-Survivor grant: Paid if the deceased had less than 36 months of contributions.
+Eligible survivors are the surviving spouse and up to five dependent children younger than age 21 (no age limit if disabled; employed or married children are not eligible).
+The spouse's benefit ceases on remarriage and the amount is split between the eligible surviving children.